If you’d prefer to read a PDF version of this report, click here.

 The tuition equity legislation currently being considered (S-2479) would allow students regardless of immigration status to receive in-state tuition rates and financial aid if they attended a New Jersey high school for three years and graduate, register or enroll in a public institution, and filed an affidavit with the institution of higher education stating that the student has filed an application to pursue legal status when that becomes an option.

 The New Jersey Higher Education Student Assistance Authority (HESAA) and the Secretary of Education would be responsible for establishing any specific procedures or forms on top of the ones already in place for all students.
-Eligibility for state aid is calculated based on financial information provided in a student’s Free Application for Federal Student Aid (FAFSA), and undocumented students would be required to submit a FAFSA to be considered for state aid.
+Eligibility for state aid is calculated based on financial information provided in a student’s Free Application for Federal Student Aid (FAFSA); one way undocumented students would submit financial information is by submitting a paper copy of their FAFSA to be considered for state aid.

 FAFSA requires students and parents to submit their Social Security number and income information.
 Since undocumented students and parents do not have Social Security numbers, they are instructed to enter 000-000-000.
-Those granted deferred action status have a valid Social Security number.
+Those granted deferred action status have a valid Social Security number but cannot submit a FASFA application online because only those with permanent legal status can apply for federal aid.

 Can someone be awarded state financial aid without providing his or her financial information?